JacobXYBishop/django_api/README.md

 1. every time you add an API you always have to add it into setting.py INSTALLED_APPS

+1. rest_completeness used InfluxDB and gql models used PostgresDB

 1. I wrote some functions in `../utils.py` to make things easier, feel free to modify it